 The history of North Korea's nuclear program can be traced back to the Cold War, when the Korean War convinced leader Kim Il Sung — who ruled the nation from 1948 to 1994 — that the country needed to protect itself from the U.S. In 1963, North Korea was one of the only countries that had announced that they would not sign the nuclear test-ban treaty that was President John F. Kennedy's attempt to "get the genie back in the bottle".

 After approval from the (Pakistan) Prime Minister and the COAS, a contract was signed with the North Koreans for a Km 1500 surface-to-surface guided missile.
-Pakistan had transferred nearly two dozen centrifuge machines, a flow meter and some special oils to North Korea
+At that time, Pakistan did not have a missile to match Prithvi’s striking capabilities so they had approached North Korea for Nodong missiles.
+In exchange, Pakistan had transferred nearly two dozen centrifuge machines, a flow meter and some special oils to North Korea.

 The Korean team was officially allowed to stay at Kahuta once the products started coming.
 This was some time in 1993-4.
 They had to work in the shops and instruct our engineers and technicians in the making of the components.
 Most of their work was in the two machine shops that were also producing and assembling centrifuges and centrifuge sub-assemblies.
 They became interested in the technology and some engineers spent a lot of time with Khokhar in his shop where rotor tubes, bellows, etc. were being made and there was a test-bed of P-2.
 Khokhar was making the liquid fuel rocket engine and needed the Koreans the whole day on a daily basis.
 During the course of their stay it is quite possible that he explained some details of centrifuge machines to them.